atreyasha/sentiment-argument-mining/src/README.md

 ### 1. Dependencies

-1. In order to set up this repository, we would need to satisfy local pythonic dependencies.
+**i.** In order to set up this repository, we would need to satisfy local pythonic dependencies.
 If `poetry` is installed on your system, you can install dependencies and create a virtual environment automatically via the following command:

 ```shell
 $ poetry install